GoogleChromeLabs/tooling.report/tests/hashing/subtests/avoid-hash/gulp/index.md

 result: pass
 ---

-Gulp has flexibility to write tasks for each source input so developer has controll over how each files are processed.
-In this case index.html is not passed thru hashing plugin.
+Since separate Gulp tasks can be defined for individual source files, it's possible to separately control the URL hashing for each.
+In this case `index.html` is not passed through the hashing task, so its URL is not hashed.